jorgeb1980/ComicUtils/README.md

 + Linux: sudo apt install p7zip
     (maybe additional packages will be necessary, like p7zip-rar in certain distros)
 + MacOS: brew install p7zip

-## Scripts

-+ *repack.ps1* - will repack any .cbz and .cbr file in cwd into a .cbz comic packed with DEFLATE.
-This is compatible with most of the older readers I use, like CDisplay.
-+ *pdf2cbz.ps1* - will convert every PDF in cwd into a .cbz comic packed with DEFLATE.
-+ *unpack.ps1* - will extract the content of all the comics in cwd into a directory with the same name.
-Optional *-extension* parameter.

 ## Adittional information